Drive ExpoCut with your AI agent.

-A Model Context Protocol style reference of ExpoCut's editing surface — so AI assistants can understand the app and help people plan, draft, and create videos with it.
+A Model Context Protocol reference for ExpoCut's editing surface — 225 typed tools an AI assistant can call to plan, draft, and build videos with you, right on your phone.

 A vocabulary, not an API.